kumojin/clean-code-presentation/slides.md

 ```

 Several reasons to change:
-- change the logic that calculate the health
+- change the logic on how an invader heals itself
-- move different ways
+- move the invader in different ways
 - change the rendering service

 <!--